 Christ Church does not have paid clergy.
 Our ministry is led by members of the congregation who discerned a call to ministry and who answered that call with a commitment to serving our congregation.

 December 2019 marks the 10-year anniversary of the commissioning and ordination of the members of our Total Ministry team by Bishop James Jelinek.
 What a wonderful blessing Total Ministry has been for our congregation.
 Thirteen years ago, in the fall of 2006, after much individual discernment and prayer, fourteen church members began the three-year process of training and formation with Father Ken Toven as our mentor.
 In December 2009, eleven members completed this process and we had our ‘Total Ministry’ team, responsible for liturgy and the spiritual care of our congregation.
-Through the ensuing years, our numbers have diminished, through attrition and death, to our current team of four clergy, and Kim Heise, who joined the team when she was pursing education and formation for the Diaconate.
-Kim was unable to complete her training, but continues to be a valued member of the team as a Licensed Lay Preacher.
+Through the ensuing years, our numbers have diminished, through attrition and death, to our current team of four clergy, and Kim Heise, who joined the team in 2013 when she was pursing education and formation for the Diaconate.
+Kim has since become licensed as a Lay Preacher and anticipates completing her Diaconal education in the next 6 to 18 months.

 All members of the Total Ministry team are volunteers and are meant to contribute no more than ten hours a week to their ministries.